Punjab polls: Kejriwal dares Channi to show 1,000 zero amount electricity bills | Politics

 The Channi government had claimed to regularise services of 36,000 contractual and outsourced employees in Punjab but not a single person has been made permanent, he said.

-Kejriwal said, ''We have guaranteed free electricity to the people of Punjab, 24 hours uninterrupted power supply, opening of 16,000 mohalla clinics, giving Rs 1,000 per month to women, improving school and education system and building good hospitals and eradicating corruption.'' ''With the formation of the AAP government in Punjab, all the guarantees will be fulfilled at all costs,'' Kejriwal said.
+Kejriwal said, ''We have guaranteed free electricity to the people of Punjab, 24 hours uninterrupted power supply, opening of 16,000 mohalla clinics, giving Rs 1,000 per month to women, improving school and education system and building good hospitals and eradicating corruption.'' ''With the formation of the AAP's government in Punjab, all the guarantees will be fulfilled at all costs,'' he said.

 He appealed to the people of Punjab to give one chance to his party, saying they have already given chances to the Congress and the Akalis.